MCGI: Manifold-Consistent Graph Indexing for Billion-Scale Disk-Resident Vector Search: Introduction

 \section{Introduction}

-The advent of Large Language Models (LLMs)~\cite{brown2020language, touvron2023llama} has fundamentally transformed the landscape of information retrieval and knowledge management.
+The advent of Large Language Models~\cite{brown2020language, touvron2023llama} has fundamentally transformed the landscape of information retrieval and knowledge management.
 To address the inherent limitations of LLMs, such as hallucinations~\cite{ji2023survey} and knowledge cutoff dates, Retrieval-Augmented Generation (RAG)~\cite{lewis2020retrieval} has emerged as a critical architectural paradigm.
 RAG relies heavily on the ability to retrieve semantically relevant context from massive corpora in real-time, typically via dense vector representations~\cite{karpukhin2020dense}.
 This dependency has placed Approximate Nearest Neighbor Search (ANNS) at the core of modern data infrastructure, demanding vector indices that can scale to billion-point datasets~\cite{simhadri2022neurips} while maintaining low latency and high recall under strict production constraints.

-State-of-the-art ANNS solutions have largely converged on graph-based indices, with DiskANN (Vamana)~\cite{subramanya2019diskann} being a representative example for SSD-resident workloads.
+For extreme-scale embedding vector applications, many ANNS techniques have noticeably converged on graph-based indices, with DiskANN (Vamana) and its variants~\cite{subramanya2019diskann,chen2021spann,osdi25pipeann,fast26odinann} being representative solutions for large-scale, SSD-resident workloads.
 These algorithms typically employ greedy routing on a proximity graph to navigate from an entry point to the query target.
-While such methods exhibit exceptional performance on standard benchmarks like SIFT1M~\cite{jegou2011product} (128 dimensions), their efficiency degrades significantly in high-dimensional spaces, such as GIST1M (960 dimensions).
-This degradation is often attributed to the curse of dimensionality~\cite{bellman1957dynamic}, where the distance contrast diminishes, and the Euclidean shortest path on the graph diverges from the geodesic path on the underlying data manifold.
-We refer to this phenomenon as the \emph{Euclidean-Geodesic mismatch}.
-When the routing algorithm ignores the intrinsic geometry of the data, it performs excessive backtracking and disk I/O, rendering the search inefficient, particularly problematic in high-recall regimes where production systems usually expect Recall@10 $\ge$ 95\%.
+While such methods exhibit exceptional performance on popular benchmarks like SIFT1M~\cite{jegou2011product} (128 dimensions), their efficiency degrades significantly in high-dimensional spaces, such as GIST1M (960 dimensions).
+This degradation is often attributed to the curse of dimensionality~\cite{bellman1957dynamic}, where the distance contrast diminishes, and the Euclidean shortest path on the graph diverges from the geodesic path on the underlying data manifold~\cite{tenenbaum2000global,NEURIPS2023_d0ac28b7}.
+We refer to this phenomenon as the \emph{Euclidean-Geodesic Mismatch}, or EGM.
+When the routing algorithm ignores the intrinsic geometry of the data, it performs excessive backtracking and disk I/O, rendering the search inefficient, which is particularly problematic in high-recall scenarios where production systems often expect Recall@10 higher than 95\%.